 Our Ladybug is the only one in our home who does not take medication on a regular basis.
 It’s difficult for her to live with her 2 siblings, Goosey Girl and the Little Man, who have both been diagnosed with ADD (Attention Deficit Disorder) and ODD (Oppositional Defiant Disorder).

 Last week was especially terrible.
-I’m not sure what caused to be especially horrible, but most every morning and evening was unbearable.
+I’m not sure what caused it to be especially horrible, but most every morning and evening were unbearable.
 I found myself wanting to stay at work because I figured it would be quieter there than in my own home.

 As parents, what do we do?
 This is the “Million Dollar Question”.
 If anyone ever came up with a 100% guaranteed solution for this problem, they would be rich beyond their wildest dreams.
 And maybe someone has but we just haven’t discovered it yet.